Clean Energy Permitting Reform Overview

 Description

-This advanced training reviews the need to ease bureaucratic barriers that slow down new clean energy infrastructure such as electric transmission lines, wind and solar farms, energy storage and other renewables.
-Please also see our Introductory Training on this topic.
+This training covers one part of CCL’s policy agenda, Clean Energy Permitting Reform.
+It provides an overview why this is an important policy area for addressing climate change, and what types of policies CCL supports.
+It also reviews the need to ease bureaucratic barriers that slow down new clean energy infrastructure such as electric transmission lines, wind and solar farms, energy storage and other renewables.

 Breadcrumb